fmalina/revisions-blocl/activism/thepopulistmanifesto.md

 wasted human life.

-Perhaps it is time to condemn economists as false prophets of prosperity that don’t even understand their own doctrine.
+Perhaps it is time to condemn economists as false prophets of prosperity that don't even understand their own doctrine.
 It is not beyond the wit of man that the whole economist thing is a capitalist conspiracy.
 It would make an interesting Bond movie script.
 Evil villain deep in thought gets idea.
 Instead of take over the world why not get 99% of the world’s population to enslave